openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cli.md

 ---
 # Pipelines as Code CLI

-Pipelines as Code provide a powerful CLI designed to work with tkn plugin.  tkn-pac allows you to :
+Pipelines as Code provide a powerful CLI designed to work with tkn plug-in.  tkn-pac allows you to :

 * `bootstrap`: quickly bootstrap a Pipelines as Code installation.
 * `create`: create a new Pipelines as Code Repository.